Albireo67/My-Lily58-QMK-files/README.md

 Activated by simultaneously holding `_MOVE` and `_NUMPAD` modifier keys down.

+Print Screen <kbd>PrtScr</kbd> is accessible in letter P on this layer.

 No need for RGB/Backlight adjustments in a Lily58 Classic version, so just added Volume controls <kbd>Mute</kbd>  <kbd>Vol Up</kbd>  <kbd>Vol Down</kbd>.

 A keyboard <kbd>Reset</kbd> is also added at a difficult to reach position, to avoid accidental activation, though the PCB has a physical reset button.